 There is a constant risk of typhoons in Macau, and there is even a warning system according to which people in Macau tend to behave.
 The tourists who decide to visit Macao need to be familiar with this system.
 When there is the warning of the most dangerous typhoon, people stay at home and do not go out, due to the risk of being injured.
-Some other possible dangers are the storms, flooding, and landslides.
+Some other possible dangers are storms, flooding, and landslides.

 MUGGING RISK: LOW

 Violent crimes, like mugging and kidnapping, especially against tourists were not reported in Macau.
-These kinds of assaults are possible against Macau citizens and they usually happen away from tourist eyes.
+These kinds of assaults are possible against Macau citizens and they usually happen away from tourist's eyes.
 Nevertheless, watchfulness and vigilance are advisable.

 TERRORISM RISK: LOW

 The possibility rate of a terrorist attack in Macau is low, but the greater military pressure on the Islamic State in Syria and Iraq increases the risk of it.
 Macau’s casinos might be a target for Islamic terrorists.

 SCAMS RISK: HIGH

-As in most of China, fake money is the huge problem, especially when tourists are in question.
+As in most of China, fake money is a huge problem, especially when tourists are in question.
 They need to pay attention when exchanging money in places that are not licensed for that.
 There are also people claiming to have lost their wallet and asking for money.
 Try to avoid these kinds of people, and do not show your cash in public.

 WOMEN TRAVELERS RISK: LOW

-Female travelers are relatively safe in Macau, as well as in whole China.
-Even though there are no reports of serious crimes done on female tourists, they need to act as in any other country where the risk of assault is at higher level.
+Female travelers are relatively safe in Macau, as well as in the whole China.
+Even though there are no reports of serious crimes done on female tourists, they need to act as in any other country where the risk of assault is at a higher level.